 A new collection node appears in the collection tree and is editable.

-Drag and drop the lfp or opt file onto an existing collection node in the collections tree OR drag and drop onto the imports grid.
-The Add Documents interface will appear.
+Drag and drop the OPT file onto an existing collection node in the collections tree OR drag and drop onto the imports grid (if documents are produced in a multipage format without an OPT file provided drop the DAT onto the collection).
+The Add Production interface will appear.